Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 The fact is that he

-hasn’t – we saw hard evidence of this a month or so before the election
+hasn’t – keen eyed political observers at the time will have noticed some hard evidence of this a month or so before the election

-with the ‘Abbott affair’ as some have already called it.
-In June, a week or so
+with the ‘Abbott affair’ as some called it.
+In June 2024, a week or so

 before the candidate submission deadline, Starmer attempted to carry out a behind the scenes candidate list purge in attempt to ‘finish the job’ as he saw it, of removing